dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 The contextmanager wrapper acts as an abstraction to put the pieces together behind the scenes and give us the bare bones of what we want to be dealing with,and a very elegant at that, if you ask me.

+This is not actually a new concept, it's precisely the way `contextlib.contextmanager` function works, albeit more complex as it handles several more edge cases than we discussed.

 Two key takeaways:
 1. We can make cool context managers easily with `@contextmannager`.
 2. And this is my favorite- we've exemplified a whole different kind of use case for generators.
 We're using the yield to do something that isn't at all like its ordinary use.There is no iterating over some sequence/ messing with concurrency or anything like that here.
 The generator merely acts like a mediator between entering to exiting.

-This is not actually a new idea, it's precisely the way `contextlib.contextmanager` function works, albeit more complex as it handles several more edge cases than we discussed.

 to be continued?